Linhua-Sun/Ath_Heat_Hi-C/README.md

 # Bioinformatic analysis code of Heat Stress Project
-Bioinformatics analysis of RNA-Seq, WGBS, and Hi-C analysis in *Arabidopsis thaliana*
+Bioinformatic analysis of RNA-Seq, WGBS, and Hi-C analysis in *Arabidopsis thaliana*

 Date: 2019-12-26